 Your child may feel filled with dread, always worrying about improbable situations, fearing for the safety of family members and friends.
 He or she may feel the worst is about to happen, struggle with stomachaches and headaches, and their worry may prevent them from attending school or engaging in social activities.
 Your child may not be able to express why he or she feels a certain way, only that he or she feels overwhelmed.
 You and your child are not alone – anxiety disorders are among the most common disorders affecting people of all ages.

-At Ascent Children’s Health Services, we know that each family who comes to us for care is a unique unit of special individuals who require the care and compassion of a center entirely devoted to treating children and the problems they experience.
+At Ascent’s treatment center and mental health clinic in Arkansas, we know that each family who comes to us for care is a unique unit of special individuals who require the care and compassion of a center entirely devoted to treating children and the problems they experience.
 We’ve helped many children just like yours learn more about their anxiety disorder, develop skills and coping mechanisms to combat the anxiety, and understand anxiety triggers that will allow them to go on to lead a happy, normal, and worry-free life.
 We work hard to enhance the emotional, social, cognitive, and physical health needs of all of our children while promoting hopefulness and independence.
-This allows Ascent to ensure your child is receiving the most effective, appropriate level of care possible.
+This allows Ascent’s treatment center to ensure your child is receiving the most effective, appropriate level of care possible.

 Treatment Options for Childhood Anxiety at Ascent Children’s Health Services